botworld-wiki/beatburger.github.io/_bots/comet.md

 Once 50 Star Fragments are collected, talk to Copurrnicus (optional), and they will request 10 Cosmic Cores, which are obtained from defeating any Mega bot (100% drop rate) located in Botworld.

 ### Evaluation by Wolfhaize
 With one of the fastest charging ults in the game, Comet functions more like a splasher than anything else.
-HE will constantly boost his own damage while lowering nearby enemy damage with Siphon, which makes him a bot that needs to be dealt with quickly otherwise he becomes a real issue.
+He will constantly boost his own damage while lowering nearby enemy damage with Siphon, which makes him a bot that needs to be dealt with quickly otherwise he becomes a real issue.